nirb28/dsp_ai_jwt/README.md

 - **Multiple Authentication Methods**: Support for LDAP (Active Directory) and file-based authentication
 - **Configurable JWT Tokens**: JWT tokens are signed with a configurable key that can be shared with the APISIX gateway
-- **Individual API Key Configuration**: Each API key has its own configuration file
+- **Flexible API Key Configuration**:
+  - File-based: Each API key has its own configuration file
+  - **NEW**: Inline payload: Pass API key configuration directly in the request
 - **Dynamic Claims**: Support for generating claims dynamically via:
   - Function calls (Python functions)
   - API calls (External HTTP services)
 - **Token Decoding**: Simple mechanism to decode and verify JWT tokens
+- **Control Tower Integration**: Seamlessly use manifest configurations from DSP AI Control Tower

 ## Setup